Clinical-Genomics/MIP/documentation/Code/Install/Adding_an_env.md

 ## Define the environment
 In the definitions folder add the environment to the install_[PIPELINE]_parameters.yaml.

-1. Add the environemnt name and define it
+1. Add the environment name and define it
 "#" [ENV_NAME] environment spec
 e[ENV_NAME]:
   conda: